chhaylatte/StraitJacket/README.md

 ## Why
 ### It will keep devs from hurting themselves
 - No xibs or storyboards with their unscalability and unmaintainability
-- No stackviews and stackview related bugs
+- No confusing amalgamations of stackviews and stackview related bugs
 - Much faster to write and less error prone than anchor based code and similar libraries
 - Create many constraints per line instead of one per line
 - Much higher skimmability and code density